 Giving Capitain Kirk and the Starship Enterprise a run for their money, the collaboration took inspiration from the patterns in our everyday environments.
 Repeated forms within modernist architecture, became a geometric pattern on the knit structure.
 And high contrast black & white photographs, became an achromatic colour palette – in may ways, very in keeping with that monochrome trend which made the rounds at the time.

-I cannot comment too heavily on the construction nor production methods used having never seen the garments in person, but with the £400–500 price mark and a sustainable ethos espoused by Chinti+Parker, one would hope some semblance of endurance is apparent.
+I cannot comment too heavily on the construction nor production methods used having never seen the garments in person.
+But with the £400–500 price mark and a sustainable ethos promoted by Chinti+Parker, I’d hope they’d last a long while.

 From a screen-based vantage point, the pieces strike me as fairly stylistically versatile.
-Likewise, within their online space, Patternity do a beautiful job of visually linking you between these original inspirations and the resulting pieces, through both photographs and video.
-The quirkiness in styling takes the edge off any harsh modernism, yet retains a degree of hipness for the presentation of what look to be, ultimately very simple clothes.
+Likewise, within their online space, Patternity does a beautiful job of visually linking you between these original inspirations and the resulting pieces, through both photographs and video.
+The quirkiness in styling takes the edge off any harsh modernism, but keeps a degree of hipness for otherwise simple wearable clothes.
 In all, providing a wonderful cohesion and adding greater depth to the resulting imagery.